pryley/site-reviews/readme.txt

 == Description ==

 Site Reviews allows your visitors to submit reviews with a 1-5 star rating on your website, similar to the way you would on TripAdvisor or Yelp.
-You can then display your reviews using the provided widgets or shortcodes.
+You can then display your reviews using the provided blocks, shortcodes, and widgets.

-You can pin your best reviews so that they are always shown first, require approval before new review submissions are published, require visitors to be logged-in in order to write a review, send custom notifications on a new submission, and more.
-The plugin provides both widgets and shortcodes along with full shortcode documentation.
+You can pin your best reviews so that they are always shown first, require approval before new review submissions are published, require visitors to be logged-in in order to write a review, send custom notifications on a new submission, and much more.
+The plugin provides blocks, shortcodes, and widgets, along with full documentation.

-Various add-ons are available, including those that support syncing your TripAdvisor and Yelp reviews in order to display them on your website.

-Follow plugin development on github at: https://github.com/geminilabs/site-reviews-v3/
+Follow plugin development on github at: https://github.com/geminilabs/site-reviews/

 = Current Features =

 - Actively developed and supported
 - Ajax pagination of reviews
-- Akismet integration to provide spam-validation
+- Akismet integration for spam-validation
+- Asian language support
 - Assign reviews to a Post/Page ID
+- Backup and restore plugin settings
 - Bayesian ranking for posts with assigned reviews (can be used for WP_Query sorting)
+- Block Editor support with custom configurable blocks
 - Clean and easy-to-configure interface
 - Complete documentation
 - Configurable Widgets
 - Custom notifications (including Slack support)
 - Easy setup and implementation
 - Honeypot (spam trap) implemented in the submission form
-- Minimal widget styling (tested with all official WP themes)
-- Publicly respond to a review
+- Plugin styles to match popular themes, form plugins, and CSS frameworks
+- Polylang integration for multilingual websites
 - Relative dates
 - Review avatars (gravatar.com)
 - Review blacklist
 - Review categories
+- Review responses
+- Reviews summary
 - Rich snippets for reviews (schema.org)
-- Shortcode button dropdown in the page editor
+- Shortcode button dropdown in the Classic Editor
 - Shortcodes: display reviews in your post content and templates
-- Show a summary of your reviews
+- Templates
 - Translate any plugin text
 - Use Google's Invisible reCAPTCHA on submission forms
 - WordPress.org support